 I’ve always loved horses and took lessons as a child, but life has its way of redirecting us, and I took a long hiatus from my equestrian hobby.
 College, marriage, career … you name it, I had made the excuse.

 Now I had even more pressing excuses, two of them in fact, who needed constant care and attention.
 And yet there was something in me, maybe a 30-something birthday looming up ahead or a fleeting sense of carpe diem, that wouldn’t let it go: I’m not waiting another day.
 I’m going to find a barn now.
-I’m going to get back on a horse no matter what.
+I’m going to get back on a horse no matter what, even as a mom.

 Locating a Program